assaftenen/delivery/README.md

   -- Feature folder (hold the order delivery module )

-  -- Order delivery module is  a lazy one, router is guarded with token check.
+  -- Order delivery module is  a lazy one, router is guarded.

   -- Order delivery component is container container that inject only the related Facade

-  -- Auth token is been saved to local storage and been injected to requests over request Authorization header.
+  -- Auth token is been saved to local storage and and been added to request Authorization header.